klaramcfredriksson/klaramcfredriksson/Research.md

 ---

-### Research

-My research agenda is focused on the carceral state and its behavioral consequences.

 #### Working Papers

 "A First Time for Everything: Voting as a Habit and the Demobilizing Effect of Carceral Contact", *Under review*